isxiawang/Video_Object_FeatureVis/README.md

 ## Introduction

-We propose ReIDVis , which is a novel data exploration and data visualization prototype for person re-identification (Re-ID).
+We propose ReIDVis , which is a novel data exploration and data visualization prototype for person Re-ID.

 ReIDVis integrates a user-feedback mechanism that incorporates the person Re-ID model with human insights, and a composite visualization that support efficient visual browsing, retrieval, and exploration of candidate targets.
 To help identify person-of-interest, we propose an extended semi-supervised learning method by introducing a k-fusion post-rank algorithm to support incremental user feedback.
 In the visualization component, we develop a novel cluster-based visualization with an optimized layout to reduce visual occlusion and preserve user’s mental map.
 We also propose a multi-scale, pixel-based view to guide user exploration in the search space.